Lozamded/RP2040-CardKB-USB-Conversion/README.md

 # RP2040 - CardKB-USB-Conversion

-Use to convert a CardKB to USB Keyboard
+Use to convert a CardKB to USB Keyboard using a RP2040 board (Zero recomended)  compatible with linux, windows and android
-Tested on Linux, Windows, OSX and Android

 ![Conection](images/Conection.png)